moodyMayank/Namaste-React-Live/2. Class2 { Ignite Our App }/Assignment-Answers.md

 #### What is `Parcel/WebPack`?

+- Parcel is a Blazing fast , zero configuration web application bundler.
+Basically It is a build tool for react.
+So instead of using Webpack , we can also use Parcel.

 #### What is `.parcel-cache`?

 #### What is `npx`?

+- npx stands for `Node Package Execute` , it come with npm

 #### What is difference between `dependencies vs devDependencies`?